OceanOutcomes/ocean-outcomes/what-we-do/our-impact/index.md

 ##### Our Results at a Glance

-Over the past decade, Ocean Outcomes has turned vision into measurable results.
-Together with our partners, we’ve helped shift fisheries and seafood systems toward greater sustainability, accountability, and equity.
+Together with our partners, Ocean Outcomes has turned vision into measurable results.
+We’ve helped shift fisheries and seafood systems toward greater responsibility, inclusivity, and transparency.
+Here's a snapshot of that work in action:

 ![By The Numbers.png]
 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/By+the+numbers.png)